The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 - Search bar

-Tip: To experiment on your own, open the Style Editor and use the Header: Layout tweaks to change how it displays.
+Tip: To experiment on your own, open Site Styles and use the Header: Layout tweaks to change how it displays.

 Set up the header

-Use the Style Editor to set up your header:
+Use Site Styles to set up your header:

 - Scroll to the Header: Layout section to choose where each element displays, or to hide any of them.